philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 [sunset-draft]: https://tools.ietf.org/html/draft-wilde-sunset-header-03
 [rails-sunset]: https://github.com/wework/rails-sunset/

-> Changing validation rules, something seemingly backwards compatible, like making the length of a field a little longer.
+> We need to change some validation rules, but the clients have rules baked in.
+How do we let them know change is coming?

-Changing validation rules seems like it might be a backwards compatible change, but often it is not.
-For example, making a string field accept a longer value can lead to some interesting problems.
-As clients often bake validation rules into client applications based on whatever the documentation says, if that documentation changes they aren't going to notice, and that validation will mismatch on different clients.
+Certain validation rules are very clearly breaking.
+For example, lowering the maximum length of a string field would break clients who are expecting to be able to send longer names.
+Folks would have to shorten the field on certain devices which would be really weird, especially as the client may well be showing it as valid, only to then surface an error from the API.

-Putting [client-side validation logic in JSON Schema](https://blog.apisyouwonthate.com/the-many-amazing-uses-of-json-schema-client-side-validation-c78a11fbde45
+Other rules may _seem_ like they're backwards compatible, but can still break clients in all sorts of ways.
+For example, making a string field accept a longer value can lead to problems where an out-of-date client is expecting a length of 20, but an up-to-date client has already been used to get that field up to 40.
+Again they user would find that data is valid on one device, but be stuck unable to submit the form on another device.

-), and having clients use that as the basis for their validation, solves this problem and a whoooole lot more.
-Over time new JSON Schema files can be pushed, and clients will pick those up from the `Link` header as they go, giving seamless support for the new validation rules!
+Baking validation rules into client applications based on whatever the documentation says is brittle, so moving [client-side validation logic to server-defined JSON Schema](https://blog.apisyouwonthate.com/the-many-amazing-uses-of-json-schema-client-side-validation-c78a11fbde45) can solve these problems, and a bunch more.
+It also makes evolution a whole bunch easier, because this is just another category of change you are automatically communicating to client applications, without any developers needing to get involved.

 > Deprecating a specific type of authentication from an endpoint, it's time to say goodbye to HTTP Basic Auth.

-If they the client is making a request with an authorization header, they have some sort of account.
+If the client is making a request with an authorization header, they have some sort of account.
 If during the signup for that account you've asked them for an email, you can contact them.
 If you've not got any way to contact them... tough.
 Monitor how many folks are using HTTP basic, blog about it, shove some videos up, and eventually you're just going to have to turn it off.

 The only other approach to helping out here is an SDK.
 If you slide some deprecation notices into the code months ahead of the cutoff date, you can throw some warnings saying the code is no longer going to work.
 This gives you a fighting chance for anyone that keeps a bit up to date.
 For those that don't, you don't have much choice.